Category Archives: Scholarship Recipient

 “I really like how we were welcomed as first-year law students,” she said.
 “It made SIU feel like home before the semester even started.”

 Housley received the Al H. and James Chesser scholarship, which is awarded to first-year SIU Simmons Law School students.
-The fund was established by the Honorable David Herndon in recognition of his grandfather and uncle.
 She adds that receiving the scholarship was the catalyst that helped her move across the country to start her journey as a Saluki.

 She worked in Washington public education for 17 years, teaching eighth-grade history and English.
 She also served as president of her teachers’ union, where she discovered her passion for justice by working with district administrators to resolve student-teacher disputes.